 Please have a look at our recently published original articles!

-Hugues Abriel is co-organizing with Prof. Angelika Lampert (RWTH Aachen University, Germany) a series of online seminars entitled “Worldwide Sodium Channel Seminars”.
+Our group co-organized with Prof. Angelika Lampert (RWTH Aachen University, Germany) two series of online seminars entitled “Worldwide Sodium Channel Seminars”.
 The 2021-2022 and 2022-2023 series were very successful.
 Following these online seminars a conference will be held in Grindelwald, Switzerland in Jan.
 2024.